Natucate

 What is the vaquita’s current situation?

 With a maximum length of 1.5 metres, the cochita or gulf porpoise (as the vaquita is also called) is the smallest whale in the world.
 Its distribution area extends over an area of approx. 2235 square kilometres in the northern Gulf of Mexico.
 Thus, the vaquita has the smallest range of all marine mammals worldwide – and is therefore particularly sensitive to changes within its habitat.
-It feeds on smaller fish and crustaceans in the shallow coastal waters, with temperatures of more than 30 °C. With a population of just under 20 individuals worldwide, the vaquita is the most endangered toothed whale species on our planet.
+It feeds on smaller fish and crustaceans in the shallow coastal waters, with temperatures of more than 30 °C. With a population of just 10 animals (as of 2024) worldwide, the vaquita is the most endangered toothed whale species on our planet.
+The rapid decline is an example of the plight of whales, dolphins and harbour porpoises as a whole.
 A comparison that illustrates the dramatic development: In 2007, the worldwide population still included almost 600 animals.
 According to the IUCN Red List, the vaquita is one of the hundred most endangered species and the most endangered marine mammal in the world.
 Any form of commercial trade with the vaquita is internationally prohibited as the species is listed in Appendix I of the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Why is the vaquita threatened?